littleDing/fetch/README.md

+folk from https://github.com/andris9/fetch, simply add an extra option 'reqOption' for simplifying extra options when fetching, for example , the 'localAddress' option that can specific the outgoing ip.
 # fetch

 Fetch url contents.
 Supports gzipped content for quicker download, redirects (with automatic cookie handling, so no eternal redirect loops), streaming and piping etc.